ActiveKinetic1/ActiveKinetic1/docs/AMC_AI_Mirror_Project/experiment_skeleton.md

 15. Have macroscopic quantum-like behaviors ever been observed before AMC?

-16. Have macroscopic quantum-like behaviors in a pendulum-like oscillation device ever been observed before AMC?
+16. Can classical oscillators exhibit coherent field-mediated energy exchange without contact, and has any such system been documented prior to AMC?

 17. Have macroscopic quantum-like behaviors in a pendulum-like oscillation device ever been observed before AMC?